johakim-azix/Entertainment-web-app-frontend/README.md

 ### Continued development

 I'm actually in a poor internet connexion area while building this app.
-For the future release i'm planning to add feature, a kind of administration panel, where i'll be adding content to the app.
+For the future release i'm planning to add a feature, a kind of administration panel, where i'll be adding content to the app.
 Since content has images, with a specific dimensions and qualities, and i don't wanna treat them externally (resize them on photoshop as example), the feature will then rely on image treatment and upload!!
 Once again we should avoid poor user experience.

 So next topics will be :
-##### Css and Js image optimization.
+- Css and Js image optimization: i've already started by implementing a profile upload but i'm not yet satisfied.
+- Real time communication server VS clients : i'll give a try to a custom socket.io implementation to handle the new media added event (the change should be spread to all client once a new medias are added).
+- Maybe we'll move to a PWA implementation ...

 ## Author